InspiryThemes/realhomes-docs/docs/installation.md

 It is highly recommended to use child theme, So that you can easily update parent theme whenever a new update becomes available.
 A pre-built ready to use child theme is included in the main theme pack that you have downloaded from themeforest.

-To install child theme, You need to upload the **realhomes-child.zip** and activate it in the same way as you have uploaded and activated parent theme's realhomes.zip.
+To install child theme, You need to upload the **realhomes-child.zip** and activate it in the same way as you have uploaded and activated parent theme's **realhomes.zip**.